-The work of the campaign is organised by the Campaign Coordination Team (CCT), which is a group of young ecumenically-minded people who are volunteering for the EYCE’s Campaign to Promote Ecological Justice.
-The main tasks of CCT include strategic thinking about the Campaign’s content and implementing the ideas both at the office and Member Organisations level.
+The work of the campaign is organised by the Campaign Coordination Team (CCT), which is a group of young ecumenically-minded people who are volunteering for “Break the Chains!” campaign.
+The main tasks of CCT include strategic thinking about the campaign’s content and implementing the ideas both at the office and Member Organisations level.
 The CCT is a colorful blend of personalities, nationalities and interests.
-The work of the CCT is supported by (…) Read on →
+The work of the CCT is supported by the EYCE […] Read on →